-boundaries (as discussed in section 2).
-Note that both IMAGE and both AMPERE hemispheres that the paired data both from the two IMAGE instruments and from AMPERE (in both hemispheres) show a similar spread of CRBs at different magnetic local times, with larger spreads near magnetic noon and midnight.
+(in both hemispheres) show a similar spread of CRBs at different magnetic local times, with larger spreads near magnetic noon and midnight.

 Figure 5 shows the histograms of the latitude differences between the DMSP CRBs and the IMAGE (panel a and d) or AMPERE (panels b, c, e, and f) OCBs.
-This figure shows the results for the median ellipse correction to obtain the AMPERE OCB in the top row and the S.G. peak ellipse correction in the bottom row.
-For the IMAGE histograms, panel (a) shows the
+This figure shows the results for the median ellipse correction to obtain the AMPERE

-5 results for the SI13 instrument and panel (d) shows the results for the SI12 instrument.
+OCB in the top row and the S.G. peak ellipse correction in the bottom row.
+For the IMAGE histograms, panel (a) shows the results for the SI13 instrument and panel (d) shows the results for the SI12 instrument.
 In all cases the means and medians of the difference distributions behave similarly: most points lie within 1° of each other and the standard deviation of the distributions is below 5° in all places.
 Additionally, the CRB is approximately collocated with both the AMPERE and IMAGE OCBs.
 This close agreement with the DMSP CRB and the similar behaviour of the IMAGE and AMPERE OCBs validates the AMPERE OCBs provided here.

-10 5 Conclusions
+5 Conclusions

 This study modified traditional auroral boundary fitting methods to establish an MLT dependent relationship between the OCB and the R1/R2 boundary.
 This was performed by determining the first moment of the distribution of differences between the R1/R2 boundary and the OCB (as measured by the DMSP SSJ instrument) for 1 hr MLT bins.
-These moments (which included the median of the distribution and the peak of a smoothed Gaussian fit) were then used to define the parameters of an elliptical
+These moments (which included

-15 function.
+15 the median of the distribution and the peak of a smoothed Gaussian fit) were then used to define the parameters of an elliptical function.
 This function specifies the distance between the OCB and R1/R2 boundary as a function of MLT.